 This addictive Christmas treat is so easy to make at home so now you can have an endless amount of dark and white chocolate peppermint bark always available!

 I remember my first time trying peppermint bark, I think it was a gift from someone and it came from Williams Sonoma.
 I’d say it was addictive but that’d be an understatement!
-Chocolate peppermint bark is what Christmas is all about and now you can find it in other stores like Trader Joe’s and Cost Plus World Market, slightly less expensive than the higher end tins you might find.
+Chocolate peppermint bark is what Christmas is all about and now you can find it in other stores like Trader Joe’s and Cost Plus World Market.

 Or you could easily just make it yourself and have it on hand 24-7.
-That might be the worst thing I could do because I can’t stop at one piece, The combination of both types of chocolate and then the peppermint hit at the end make sit so good!
-It’s also a good idea for gift giving but only if you don’t finish it yourself.
+That might be the worst thing I could do because I can’t stop at one piece, The combination of both types of chocolate and then the peppermint hit at the end makes it so good!
+It’s also a good idea for gift giving but only if you don’t finish it yourself first.

 Why is peppermint bark so popular?